ThomasWrobel/SwellRT_Example_CollaborativeScrollbar/README.md

 3.The HTML file should be accessible at  http://[yourIP]:9898/CollaborativeScrollbar.html

-You should then be able to access the file from any machine on your network and see the changes reflected accross all tabs with it open.
+You should then be able to access the file from any machine on your network and see the changes reflected across all tabs with it open.